zoontek/react-native-permissions/README.md

 ### Android Notes

-Uses RN's own `PermissionsAndroid` JS api (http://facebook.github.io/react-native/releases/0.45/docs/permissionsandroid.html)
+- Uses React Native's own [`PermissionsAndroid` JS API](http://facebook.github.io/react-native/docs/permissionsandroid.html).

-All required permissions also need to be included in the `AndroidManifest.xml` file before they can be requested.
+- All required permissions also need to be included in the `AndroidManifest.xml` file before they can be requested.
 Otherwise `request()` will immediately return `denied`.

-Permissions are automatically accepted for **targetSdkVersion < 23** but you can still use `check()` to check if the user has disabled them from Settings.
+- Permissions are automatically accepted for **targetSdkVersion < 23** but you can still use `check()` to check if the user has disabled them from Settings.

-You can request write access to any of these types by also including the appropriate write permission in the Manifest.
-Read more here: https://developer.android.com/guide/topics/security/permissions.html#normal-dangerous
+- You can request write access to any of these types by also including the appropriate write permission in the `AndroidManifest.xml` file.
+Read more [here](https://developer.android.com/guide/topics/security/permissions.html#normal-dangerous).

 ## Troubleshooting

 #### Q: iOS - App crashes as soon as I request permission
-A: starting with Xcode 8, you need to add permission descriptions.
+> A: Starting with Xcode 8, you need to add permission descriptions.
 See iOS notes for more details.
 Thanks to [@jesperlndk](https://github.com/jesperlndk) for discovering this.

 #### Q: iOS - App crashes when I change permission from settings
-A: This is normal. iOS restarts your app when your privacy settings change.
+> A: This is normal. iOS restarts your app when your privacy settings change.
 Just google "iOS crash permission change"